 We noticed a few auto-calibration problems on the JBL Bar 9.1 channel soundbar, and it needs two stages to be calibrated.
 The soundbar has a decent remote control, but we wanted more smart or night settings buttons.

-Furthermore, the bar doesn’t come with Built-In Voice Assistant support, which can sometimes be annoying.
-It is large in size and costs more than similar products, which can be a great concern.
+Furthermore, the bar doesn’t come with Built-In Voice Assistant support, which can sometimes be annoying if you are in step with tech.
+It is large in size and costs more than similar products, which can be considered as a concern.

 Overall, the JBL Bar 9.1 truly is a surround-sound home theater system.
 It’s one of the best JBL soundbars you can get with a built-in wireless subwoofer and has a ton of connectivity options, including Chromecast, so that you can connect to numerous devices.